Lavaskin/Leage-Lookup/README.md

-# CS492-Final-Project
+# League Lookup

 This is a basic League of Legends utility app.
 You can look up champions and view their stats given current version information pulled from Riots servers.

-UI was touched up for release on Google Play Store by Jackson Eggers (@lavaskin).
+The app was rebranded and the UI was touched up for release on Google's Play Store by Jackson Eggers (@lavaskin).
+Originally a school project for CS 492 @ Oregon State University.